Resident Programs General Admission Procedures

 The Registrar’s Office, upon reviewing the written appeal, must receive approval from Community Life and the academic department indicating the student is eligible for readmission.

-If the student is approved by Community Life and the academic department, the Registrar’s Office will submit the appeal for academic amnesty for review by the Office of the Provost.
+If the student is approved by Community Life and the academic department, the Registrar’s Office will submit the appeal for academic amnesty for review either by the Office of the Provost for Resident students or the Office of the Online Provost for Online students.

-If the student’s appeal is approved, the grades will be revised as follows, and as determined by the Office of the Provost:
+If the student’s appeal is approved, the grades will be revised as follows, and as determined by the Office of the Provost or the Office of the Vice Provost:

 - Programs with a graduation GPA of 2.50, 3.00, or 3.25: Grades of C, D and F (including +/- grades) will be revised to Q and will no longer be included in the calculation of the student’s cumulative GPA.
 Grades of A and B (including +/- grades) will not be revised and will continue to be included in the calculation of the student’s cumulative GPA.